StErMi/stermi.xyz/_posts/ethernaut-challenge-15-solution-naught-coin.md

 - `transfer`
 - `transferFrom`

-By doing so they would have prevented this exploit.
+By doing so, they would have prevented this exploit.

 ## Solution code

-The solution is really easy to implement:
+The solution is straightforward to implement:

 ```solidity
 function exploitLevel() internal override {